Michael-okello/Code-challenge-2/README.md

 ### View Live Site

-Visit the deployed application at: [React Blog App](https://blog-app-sdf-ft11.netlify.app/)
+Visit the deployed application at: [Guest List Manager](https://michael-okello.github.io/Code-challenge-2/)

 The live site allows you to: